LARailsLearners/jendiamond_firstapp/README.md

   + migrate the database
   + create a default user and admin

+add this line:
+ `before_filter :authenticate_user!`

+    class ApplicationController < ActionController::Base
+      # Prevent CSRF attacks by raising an exception.
+      # For APIs, you may want to use :null_session instead.
+      protect_from_forgery with: :exception
+      before_filter :authenticate_user!
+    end

 -----

 ## Phase 3 - Add Bootstrap - [Issue #3](https://github.com/LARailsLearners/_first_app_instructions/labels/HOMEWORK)